sasoria/astro-microfrontends/README.md

 ## Shared dependencies

-Due to a constraint in Astro, react and react dom cannot be shared across micro-frontends.
-Each app can share other dependencies through url imports that gets cached in the browser, thus reducing the bundle size (see [esm.sh](https://esm.sh/)).
+Both react and react-dom are shared across microfrontends and only downloaded once on the first page load.
+Each app can share other dependencies either by applying import maps at build time or run time, converting bare imports to url-imports that gets cached in the browser.
+These are loaded from [esm.sh](https://esm.sh/) and this reduces the bundle size considerably.
+Due to a constraint in Astro, react and react dom cannot be shared with the shell app.

-I recomend using either importmaps in the client or ahead of time importmaps at build time to share those dependencies.